Countly/countly-sdk-documentation/flutter/next.md

 <p>
   Having the <code>CountlyPresentableFeedback</code> object of the widget you would want to display, you could use the '<code class="JavaScript">getFeedbackWidgetData</code>'&nbsp;
-  mehtod to retrieve the widget information with an optional 'onFinished' callback.<br>
+  method to retrieve the widget information with an optional 'onFinished' callback.<br>
   In case you want to use with callback then you can call '<code class="JavaScript">getFeedbackWidgetData</code>' in this way:
 </p>